Building resilience: tools to thrive, not just survive

 That’s true and it’s also the title of a book by a man I greatly respect, Tony Schwartz of The Energy Project.

 For a long time now, people have been complaining that they are being expected to do more in less time and with fewer resources.
 It’s no wonder people are stressed.
-Then add COVID-19 into the mix and the problem is magnified.

 Manage your energy, not your time.

-Schwartz says it’s time to stop focusing on time management and start paying attention to energy management instead.
+Schwartz says, it’s time to stop focusing on time management and start paying attention to energy management instead.
 I think he’s right.
 Too many of my clients are overworked and overtired when they come to me.
-They burn the candle at both ends trying to get their work done – and done well.
+They burn the candle at both ends, trying to get their work done – and done well.
 But they are heading for burnout.

 We need to change the way we think about our work performance.
 It’s not time that matters.
 It’s energy that drives our performance.
 To be resilient, we need to replenish our energy stores.
 That’s where we need to put our focus.
 Organisations which want to get the best out of their people should start thinking about how to help them build and maintain their resilience.